Ride the Pamir Highway

 Are the Bikes Insured?

 The motorcycles are insured as per local law but in reality this doesn’t mean much.
 Insurance is effectivly non-existent here and disputes are normally settled on the spot to mutual satisfaction.
 OUr guides are there to help in these unlikely situations.
 Your own travel/personal insurance should cover you for riding a motorcycle of this size in Tajikistan and Kyrgyzstan.
-We take a $500 deposit against any wanton or destructive damage to the bike, but accept that broken mirrors or indicators and minor bumps and scrapes are just part of the experience.
+We take a $500 deposit against scrapes and scratches, broken mirrors or indicators etc caused by drops or falls.